 - Board composition reflects the skills, knowledge and experience needed to achieve the organisation's purpose;

 - Manage financial responsibilities – establish policies and delegations, set criteria/indicators of good financial health and ensure management reports on this to each board meeting, determine financial priorities, etc.;

 - There is adequate D&O insurance.

-Good Governance Principles and Guidance for Not-for-Profit Organisations, Australian Institute of Company Directors, 2013.
+Not-for-Profit Governance Principles, Australian Institute of Company Directors, 2019.

 Contribution of the Not-For-Profit Sector, Productivity Commission, Canberra, 2010.